Punarjanma (1963 film): Plot

-Gopi is the son of Zamindar, and is a sculptor.
-He creates a statue, and becomes so attached to it that he calls it his "dream girl".
-But unfortunately, the statue catches fire and burns, when Gopi has a mental breakdown.
-Before the rift, Gopi is in love with his cousin Vasanthi (Vasanthi).
-However, Vasanthi's mother Yasoda Devi (Suryakantham) breaks up their relationship.
-The doctor realised that music helps Gopi, so he advises him to have a beautiful girl who knows dance & music as his caretaker.
-Thus Zamindar, his father, brings a beautiful girl Radha (Krishna Kumari) from a Kothi to take care of Gopi.
-Though Radha is born in a family of courtesans, she does not follow this path, and longs to live a traditional family life.
+Gopi is the son of Zamindar and is a sculptor.
+He creates a statue and becomes passionate about his dream girl.
+Unfortunately, it catches fire and burns, and Gopi mentally breaks down.
+Before the rift, Gopi is in love with his cousin Vasanthi.
+However, Vasanthi's mother, Yasoda Devi, breaks the proposal.
+The doctor realizes that music helps Gopi, so he advises to appoint a beautiful girl who knows dance & music as his caretaker.
+Thus, his father, Zamindar, brings a lovely girl, Radha, from a "Kothi" to care for Gopi.
+Though Radha is born into a family of courtesans, she does not follow this path and longs to live a traditional family life.
 Radha does her best to serve Gopi and tries to make him sane.
-One day when Radha is playing with dolls, in a mock marriage Bommala Pelli with the children of the Zamindar's elder son (Prabhakar Reddy), Gopi suddenly ties his deceased mother's wedding chain Mangalsutra on Radha's neck.
-Zamindar and his mother (Hemalatha) accepts the new relationship as they understand the virtue of Radha.
+One day, when Radha is playing with dolls, in a mock marriage Bommala Pelli with the children of Zamindar's elder son, Gopi suddenly ties his deceased mother's wedding chain, Mangalsutra, on Radha's neck.
+Zamindar and his mother accept the new relationship as they understand Radha's virtues.
 In the care of Radha, Gopi gradually regains his sanity.
 However, he forgets Radha and renews his love for Vasanthi.
 A crestfallen Radha leaves the house and resumes her life as an entertainer.
 Meanwhile, Gopi is confused as some vague remembrances haunt him when Vasanthi reveals the truth, and he immediately rushes for Radha.
 Finally, the movie ends on a happy note with the reunion of Gopi & Radha.